-In this post I’ll explain exactly why the face pull is bad exercise and give you a safer, more effective alternative.
+In this post we explore why the face pull is bad exercise and give you a safer, more effective alternative.

-Perhaps the most significant part of my work as an injury rehab specialist is not the exercises I put in people’s programmes, but rather the ones I take out.
+Perhaps the most significant part of my work is not the exercises I give people, but rather the ones I suggest they stop doing.

-There are a number of common exercises that represent bad choices because their risk to benefit ratio is scewed in the wrong direction.
+There are a number of common exercises that represent bad choices because their risk to benefit ratio is skewed in the wrong direction.

-Despite seeming relatively innocuous, face pulls are near the top of that list.
+Despite seeming relatively innocuous, the face pull is near the top of that list.
 Especially if you have existing shoulder problems.

-Firstly, what does the exercise feel like to you?
+Firstly, what does the face pull feel like to you?